 In 9 out of 10 cases, PM interview coaching fails to deliver because it ignores 7 key red flags in coaches.
 Effective coaching requires more than just a coach's experience, but also their ability to tailor their approach to the individual candidate.
-With 75% of candidates seeking coaching, it's crucial to identify and avoid these red flags.
+With most candidates seeking coaching, it's crucial to identify and avoid these red flags.
 A good coach can increase a candidate's chances of success by 32%, but a bad one can decrease them by 25%.

 What Are the Most Common Red Flags in PM Interview Coaches?